PavlidisLab/sc-annotation-pipeline/README.md

-# Nextflow Pipeline for Single-Cell Data Processing and Classification
+# Nextflow Pipeline for Automated Single-Cell Annotation

 Nextflow pipeline designed to automatically annotate cell types from single-cell data loaded into the Gemma database.
 Cell types are assigned using a random forest classifier trained on `scvi` embeddings from the CellxGene data corpus [1][2][3].